Metro Transit: Driver shortage, COVID are affecting bus, light-rail service

 The transit agency ended 2021 with 420 COVID cases, a 23% increase over the number in 2020.

-Other transit agencies nationwide, including Washington, D.C. and Boston, are experiencing similar scenarios as the omicron variant spreads through employee ranks at breakneck speed.
+Other transit agencies nationwide, including those in Washington, D.C., and Boston, are experiencing similar scenarios as the omicron variant spreads through employee ranks at breakneck speed.

-To make matters worse, Metro Transit already has been experiencing a shortage of bus drivers and light-rail operators since at least 2019.
+To make matters worse, Metro Transit already had been experiencing a shortage of bus drivers and light-rail operators since at least 2019.

 If buses or light-rail trains are behind schedule or canceled altogether, Metro Transit "is trying to accommodate customers to let them know" through alerts at stations, on social media, its cellphone app and on its website, spokesman Howie Padilla said.